Sales Development 0 Comment

 Create a hiring process that filters out for the qualities you’re looking for.
-Also have your hiring process incorporate aspects of the role they’ll be doing – it’s a great way to understand how successful they might be at the job.”
+Also, have your hiring process incorporate aspects of the role they’ll be doing – it’s a great way to understand how successful they might be at the job.”

 “Clean your account data.
-It will be incredibly difficult to build a team without understanding number of companies, industry, size of organization, etc. This is by far the most important thing you can do for the SDR team.
+It will be incredibly difficult to build a team without understanding the number of companies, industry, size of the organization, etc. This is by far the most important thing you can do for the SDR team.
 Clean your data.”